purescript/purescript/CONTRIBUTING.md

 You can automate this (if you have bash):

 - get a copy of [cabal-dependency-licenses][]
-- run at the command line: `./license/generate > LICENSE`
+- run at the command line: `runhaskell license-generator/generate.hs > LICENSE`

 [cabal-dependency-licenses]: https://github.com/jaspervdj/cabal-dependency-licenses